alwinklick/GANdinsky/README.md

 ## Wassily Kandinsky
 Famous artist Wassily Kandinskys work can be divided in different phases.
 The early phase is in the tradition of impressionism/expressionism.
 Later, he developed a more and more abstract art style, for which he is most famous today, see https://en.wikipedia.org/wiki/Wassily_Kandinsky.
 There is a transitional phase in between.
 We are most intrested in his later work, so for now, we are only considering his work from 1919 onwards.

 Kandinskys (nearly) full work is available at wikimedia commons (https://commons.wikimedia.org/wiki/Category:Wassily_Kandinsky).
+However, manual curation is still needed due to duplicates etc.

 ## Data preperation
 Images of Kandinsky are downloaded from Wikimedia Commons on a year-by-year basis.
 Thus, a start-year can be picked, to only include paintings from this year on.
 There seems to be a clear change in style between the years 1918 and 1919, so we will use 1919 as the starting year.